Fake Marriage Canada – Sham Marriage for Immigration Purposes

 - Do they have common children?

 Of course, they may even look into the financial status of the sponsor and whether they were financially desperate.
 Nonetheless, this list is neither inclusive nor exclusive.
 The officers rely on the documents and forms you submit.
 They could also invite the applicant to an interview to double-check everything.
-While interviewing the sponsor is not out of question, it rarely happens.
+While interviewing the sponsor is not out of the question, it rarely happens.

 Fake marriage and consequences for the sponsor